-In fact, the average American’s credit score is a 687, which (unsurprisingly) is considered “average” — not “excellent,” or even “good.”
+In fact, the average American’s credit score is a 687, which (unsurprisingly) is considered “average” — not “excellent” or even “good.”
 So don’t throw in the towel just yet if you don’t have a perfect credit history.

 What if you don’t qualify for a personal loan?

-This is helpful because it pinpoints exactly what you need to work on in order to get approved for a loan in the future.
+This is helpful because it pinpoints exactly what you need to work on to get approved for a loan in the future.
 They should also give you a copy of any credit reports and credit scores they used in reference to your application.

-Another big way to influence your credit report and qualify for a loan is to pay down existing debts.
+Another big way to improve your credit and qualify for a loan is to pay down existing debts.
 Yes, you’re trying to borrow more money, but most lenders won’t lend money to anyone whose debt to income ratio is too high.
 Ask the lender if they have a cutoff ratio to find out how close you are.

 If you can pay down just a few thousand or even a few hundred dollars to get within an acceptable range, it might not actually take that long to get approved for the loan amount you really need.